 The top layer is doubled up with too many electrons, while the bottom layer has too few.
 This imbalance makes the electrons want to move around and equalize.
 But when the sunlight hits them, the electrons get a jolt of energy that causes them to move.

-When sunlight hits the electron, it’s a jolt of energy that motivates the electron to move.
 Now free and energized, the electrons in the negative (-) layer can jump through a wire to the underloaded positive (+) layer.
-This movement between negative and positive is a electric current.
+This movement between negative and positive is what makes up an electric current.

-Silicon was ignored in electronics for many years because it’s properties were unique.
-Unlike other materials, it was not good at “insulating” electricity or a “conducting” electricity.
-However, it turned out to be excellent at doing both simultaneously; This is called a semi-conductor.
+Silicon was overlooked for many years because of its unique properties.
+Unlike other materials, it was not good at “insulating” electricity, and it wasn’t good at “conducting” electricity, either.
+However, it turned out to be excellent at doing both of these things simultaneously.
+Silicon is what is called a semi-conductor.

 Today, silicon is the primary material used for solar cells but new materials are always being explored.